jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/master_data.md

 * **Challenges**: Requires significant upfront investment and effort to integrate disparate systems and data sources.

 2. **Decentralized MDM Architecture**
 * **Description**: Master data is managed locally within different departments or business units, with no overarching central MDM system.
-Each unit maintains its own master data according to its specific needs.
+Each unit maintains its master data according to its specific needs.
 * **Pros**: Offers flexibility; allows departments to manage data according to their unique requirements; can be quicker to implement within individual departments.
 * **Cons**: Risk of data inconsistencies and duplication across the organization; challenges in achieving a unified view of data; more complex data integration efforts.
 * **Challenges**: Coordinating data governance and ensuring data quality across decentralized systems can be complex.